aldeed/meteor-cfs-autoform/README.md

 ## Notes

 * Only insert forms (`type="insert"`) are supported
+* Use `type="cfs-file"` to allow one file to be selected or dropped.
+Use `type="cfs-files"` to allow multiple files to be selected or dropped.
-* The `collection` attribute for `cfsFileField` must be the same as the first argument you passed to the FS.Collection constructor.
+* The `collection` attribute must be the same as the first argument you passed to the FS.Collection constructor.
 * Files are uploaded only after you click submit and the form is valid.
 * If file upload fails, the form document is not inserted.
 * If one file fails to upload, any other files from that form that did upload are deleted.